-This clause provides the corresponding APIs for supporting the solution.

 7.11.4 Solution evaluation

-This clause provides an evaluation of the solution.
-The evaluation should include the descriptions of the impacts to existing architectures.
+This solution addresses Key Issue #3 and introduces the capability to support FL member registration and registration update in cross-PLMN scenarios.
+This capability mainly introduces enhancements to AIMLE existing procedures as in clause 8.4.2 and 8.4.3 of TS 23.482.

+This solution is feasible and doesn't introduce any dependency to 3GPP network systems.

 7.12 Solution #12: Support for ML model split learning using relays

 7.12.1 Solution description

 This solution addresses Key Issue #4.
-The solution provides a mechanism for identifying and determining an intermediate entity (UE, edge function) to serve as relay for a split learning operation, and particularly a split AI/ML operation.
+The solution provides a mechanism for identifying and determining an intermediate entity (VAL UE) to serve as relay for a split learning operation, and particularly a split AI/ML operation.